sairatabassum/Student-Management-System/README.md

 The Student Management System is created to keep store of the information of the student.It can be used in educational institutes.
 A user who has the username and password can only login to management system.
+It will store data in files.The data will  be stored by file management used in c

 **key features of this project is:**
 1. Add New Records.